muratk5n/thirdwave/en/README.md

 ---

 Well you sided with US, and now in case of "an event" you'd have to fight the Chinese..
+A tough spot.

-Your daddy would've been proud (although he was sort of sold out by US).
+But daddy would've been proud (although he was sort of sold out by US in the end).

 Arab News: "Philippines’ Marcos says South China Sea keeps him ‘up at night’"